How common is diastasis recti?

 If the gap is less than 2 fingers can you begin abdominal curls?

 If the gap is less than 2 fingers, you should still work on the low load transverse abdominals and rectus abdominal exercises.
-You can then progress to the more demanding exercises such as half-roll backs, reverse curls and then onto abdominal curls and eventually oblique curls.
+Then you can progress to the more demanding exercises such as half-roll backs, reverse curls and then onto abdominal curls and eventually oblique curls.

 What if there is a persistent gap of 3 fingers width or more?